rolspace/blazor-football-scoreboard/src/Hosts/Blazor/README.md

     For HTTPS, set up the developer certificate with the `dotnet dev-certs` command.
 Once the application is running, it will be available at *https&#65279;://localhost:5002*

-2. Select the *Launch Web: Football Scoreboard Blazor WebAssembly* launch config from the VSCode Run & Debug menu.
+2. The VSCode *Run & Debug* menu.
+Run the *Launch Web: Football Scoreboard Blazor WebAssembly* launch config.

     The application will run using the same approach as option #1, this is just a convenient way to launch directly from VSCode.

-3. Select the *Launch Docker: Football Scoreboard Blazor WebAssembly* launch config from the VSCode *Run and Debug* menu.
+3. The VSCode *Run and Debug* menu.
+Run the *Launch Docker: Football Scoreboard Blazor WebAssembly* launch config.

     The Docker container for the Blazor application runs a little differently than the previous options.
     The application runs via Nginx using the setup provided in the [tasks.json](/.vscode/tasks.json) file.